Michaelangel007/blog/README.md

 Also notice how all of these are FREE.
 Google knows that people don't want pay anything for apps.
 This is Google's "end run around" Microsoft's control of the desktop.
 Google's sub-conscious thinking is along these lines:

-> "Screw you Microsoft -- we'll just route around your shitty Windows ecosystem and _control everything else._"
+> "Screw you Microsoft -- we'll just re-route around your shitty Windows ecosystem and _control everything else._"

+This is just a modern paraphrasing of [John's Gilmore quote](https://en.wikiquote.org/wiki/John_Gilmore):

+* _"The Net interprets censorship as damage and routes around it."_

 This is why I believe Microsoft is ultimately doomed.

 When people say Bill Gates **completely** missed the Internet in 1995 -- that was the understatement of the CENTURY.
 Google is looking at the END game here.
-Microsoft doesn't even know the game was over before it started.
+Microsoft doesn't even know the game was over before it started!

 By providing "convenience" of all sorts of information Google is data-mining the hell out of you.